Seacat (missile)

-Seacat was a British short-range surface-to-air missile system intended to replace the ubiquitous Bofors 40 mm gun aboard warships of all sizes.
+Seacat is a British short-range surface-to-air missile system intended to replace the ubiquitous Bofors 40 mm gun aboard warships of all sizes.
 It was the world's first operational shipboard point-defence missile system, and was designed so that the Bofors guns could be replaced with minimum modification to the recipient vessel and (originally) using existing fire-control systems.
 A mobile land-based version of the system was known as Tigercat.

 The initial GWS.20 version was manually controlled, in keeping with the need for a rapidly developed and deployed system.
 Several variants followed; GWS.21 added radar-cued manual control for night and bad-weather use, GWS.22 added a SACLOS automatic guidance mode, and the final GWS.24 had fully automatic engagement.
-Tigercat saw relatively brief service before being replaced in British service by the Rapier, while Seacat saw longer service until being replaced by Sea Wolf and newer technology close-in weapons systems.

-Seacat and Tigercat were both successful in the export market and some remain in service.
+Seacat and Tigercat would both see notable success on the export market.
+While Tigercat only saw relatively brief service in Britain before being replaced by Rapier, other users would continue to use it into the 1990's.
+Seacat would see adoption by over a dozen navies before being gradually replaced by more modern missile system such as Sea Wolf and gun-based close-in weapons systems.
+Most users retired the system during the 1990's and early 2000's.